(Courtesy of Fred D. Pfening, Jr.)

 (Courtesy of Fred D. Pfening, Jr.)Notice the billing: FROM RANGE TO GRIDIRON TO HOLLYWOOD

 Around 1973, Reb retired from ranching and moved into Coffeyville until his death on March 16, 1978 of a heart attack.
-My understanding is that Reb's wife Julia passed away in 1994 and she and Reb are interred at Fairview Cemetery, Coffeyville, Montgomery County, Kansas.
-More on the next webpage).
+Reb's wife Julia passed away in 1994 and she and Reb are interred at Fairview Cemetery, Coffeyville, Montgomery County, Kansas.
+More on the next webpage.

 (Pressbook ad courtesy of Les Adams)

 The Motion Picture Herald and Boxoffice polls on western film heroes were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual poll results would list the top cowboy film stars.
 Reb Russell's starring career was over when the first of these polls were conducted in the mid 1930s.
 IF Russell had still been doing films for Kent during the poll years, the odds are that he would not have been ranked.
-Generally, the winners were the bigger names like Autry, Rogers, Starrett, Holt and Hoppy who were doing films for the bigger production companies like Columbia, Universal, RKO, Paramount and Republic.
-Those films played to larger audiences and at more and better theaters.
-Willis Kent, who distributed his low-budget flicks on a "states rights" basis, couldn't compete with these bigger stars and bigger production companies.
+Generally, the winners were bigger names like Autry, Rogers, Starrett, Holt and Hoppy who were doing films for Columbia, Universal, RKO, Paramount and Republic.
+Their adventures played to larger audiences and at more and better theaters.
+Willis Kent, who distributed his low-budget flicks on a "states rights" basis, couldn't compete with those bigger stars and bigger production companies.

 I still wonder what would have occurred if Russell had been lucky enough to sign on with Republic, Universal or Columbia.